-Since 2012 - We’ve distributed 1800 Education packs with ecology books to kids living with wild tigers in 24 villages around Bandhavgarh.
+Since 2012 - We’ve distributed 1800 Education Packs with ecology books to children living with wild tigers in 24 villages around Bandhavgarh.
 We’ve funded 3 Scholarships per year for Students at the Bandhavgarh School of Art from 2013 - 2017.
 From 2017 our Scholarships changed so that more children will have chance to learn to draw, paint/become artists (we now fund the materials used in “pop-up” art schools from which suitable scholarship students are chosen).
 From June 2017 we’ve been working with the Global Tiger Conservation Society (GTCS) to deliver education packs to the most needy children in rural villages via “Pop-up” schools in Bandhavgarh so they can gain basic literacy and numeracy skills & learn about the nature and ecology of their forest homes.

 OUR AIM:To prevent wild tiger deaths due to human-animal conflict/habitat destruction; & to prevent human deaths due to a lack of education.

 Enabling kids living with tigers to go to school by providing educational resources.

 Providing ecology books for kids living with tigers to teach them the consequences of forest destruction.

 Funding for materials & teaching for annual Scholarships at the Bandhavgarh School of Art for children living with wild tigers.

 Educating villagers on the consequences of their actions in the forest; & personal safety for themselves & their livestock.

 Working with local communities to ensure they benefit from wild tiger survival.

 Poor rural families are often large (Earning Rs.500 (£5.50)/week) & unable to buy basic writing materials to send their kids to school.
 Without education kids have reduced employment options & increased dependency on scarce forest resources.

 Without education children in rural communities will be dependent on the land which will cause further deforestation for crops & increases the risk of human-animal conflict as animals enter villages in search of food, water & prey.

 Without education kids enter the forest to collect firewood/graze livestock & may lose their lives due to tiger, leopard, bear or wild boar attacks.